Bujira/aws-kms-evm-signer/README.md

   }
 ```

-From this response, we can obtain the R and S values of the elliptic curve (x and y coordinates of the signature, respectively).
+From this response, we can obtain the R and S values, where R is derived from the x-coordinate of the signature and S is a scalar computed from an arithmetic operation.
 These values are crucial to identify the transaction signer without revealing the private key.

 ## 7.4.
 Validate the S value
-We are not done yet, since we must validate the S value.
-The S value (y-coordinate) can assume two values in the elliptic curve (there are two possible values for y that satisfy the equation).
+We are not done yet, since we must validate the S value which can assume two different values.
 We use the method below to figure out the S value that constitutes a valid EVM transaction signature.
 According to EIP-2, the S value cannot be greater than secp256k1n/2, where secp256k1n represents the max value for S defined for the particular elliptic curve.

 ```javascript
   #validateS(s) {